vinidixit/hierarchical-labelled-clustering-evaluation/README.md

 # Hierarchical Labelled Clustering Evaluation

-Evaluation codes and result to test labelling and clustering scores obtained from **Embedding based Genralized Closed Frequent Itemset Hierarchical Clustering** technique.
+Evaluation codes and result to test labelling and clustering scores obtained from **Embedding based Generalized Closed Frequent Itemset Hierarchical Clustering** technique.

 What to expect -
 1. Hierarchical clusters for documents with overlapping labels.
 Technique is most suited for short documents with overlapping concepts.